vvv201214/ninePointer/server/readme.md

 Note- These are guidelines and not a iron clad framework.
 Feel free to add and modify folder structures and files as per your requirement keeping the end goal and code simplicity, readability and maintainability in mind.

+In view of the above template, please wrap the async functions as catchAsync(fn()) and send errors as createCustomError('This is an error message', errorCode)

 Happy coding!!